apache/dolphinscheduler-website/docs/en-us/development/development-environment-setup.md

     spring.datasource.password=dolphinscheduler
 ```

-3. Modify the pom.xml under the root directory, change the scope of the mysql-connector-java to complie
+3. Modify pom.xml in the root directory and modify the scope of mysql-connector-java to complie

-4. Refresh the dao module
-try to run the main method inside org.apache.dolphinscheduler.dao.upgrade.shell.CreateDolphinScheduler to insert tables and data needed for the project.
+4. Refresh the dao module, run the main method of org.apache.dolphinscheduler.dao.upgrade.shell.CreateDolphinScheduler to automatically insert the tables and data required by the project.

 5. Modify the service module
 try to change the zookeeper.quorum part of the zookeeper.properties file
 zookeeper.quorum=localhost:2181

-6. Modify the dolphinscheduler-ui module
+6. Modify the .env file of the dolphinscheduler-ui module
-try to change the .env file
 ```
     API_BASE = http://localhost:12345
     DEV_HOST = localhost